huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_instance_v2.html.markdown

 * `build_near_host_ip` - (Optional) An IP Address in CIDR form.
 The instance will be placed on a compute node that is in the same subnet.

+ * `tenancy` - (Optional) The tenancy specifies whether the ECS is to be created on a Dedicated Host (DeH) or in a shared pool.

+ * `deh_id` - (Optional) The ID of DeH.
+This parameter takes effect only when the value of tenancy is dedicated.

 ## Attributes Reference

 The following attributes are exported: